How to support your liver this spring

 - Late summer: Earth.
 This is the time of harvest.
 It is also is the pause between the rising of the warming and active phases of wood and fire and the declining and cooler phases of fall and winter.

 - Fall: Metal.
-This is when nature will let go of what is not needed, as seen in the falling leaves from the trees.
+This is when nature lets go of what is not needed, as seen in the falling leaves from the trees.
 The soil is enriched with the compost from the dead leaves so it can prepare for the next cycle of growth in the spring.

 - Winter: Water.
 This is a time of rest.
 Animals hibernate, the days are shorter, and nature gets still and goes within to build up reserves.

-One of the reasons that acupuncture treatments are believed to be so successful is because they trigger the relaxation response.
-Additionally, they take a customized approach to helping people feel better.
 Every individual is unique, and no two people will experience the same symptoms for exactly the same reason.
 When I see a new patient, I make the time to ask a lot of questions and review their health history.
 This allows me to determine what is going on with their energy.
-For example, it is important to determine whether their energy is getting stuck or is deficient.
+For example, it is important to determine whether their energy is rising up too quickly, getting stuck, or is deficient.
 I develop a customized treatment to address their specific needs and restore the balance of energy.
 This might involve acupuncture needles, ear seeds, qigong exercises, and diet and lifestyle advice.

-Want to talk about how acupuncture and Chinese medicine can help you nurture yourself this winter?
+Want to talk about how acupuncture and Chinese medicine can help you stay healthy this spring?
 I’d love to hear from you.
-Reach out and email me through our website or call or text 910-622-6960.
+Reach out and email me through our website or call or text 910-622-4269.

 About the Author